crisrojas/MoviesSwiftUI/README.md

 - [ ] Some placeholders in the cast carousel (detail view) aren't shown (see "Santana", 7th item)
 - [ ] Inconsistent placement of movie title on "popular caroussel" (home vie)
 - [ ] Lists background isn't cleared with  `appearance()` method (may be a simulator problem)
+- [ ] Infinite scroll crashes after many page loads
+- [ ] NavigationView pushes to back screen when clicking in navigation link
+- [ ] Slow navigation back when many movies have been loaded in a list
+- [x] Now playing grid duplicates data when changing of screen and then returning back (appends movies to an array instead of overwritten it)
 - [x] ~~Transitioning to a view briefly show the mock data~~
 - [x] ~~Storyline section in detail view isn't correctly aligned (leading) if text is too short (see "Peninsula")~~ [View fix](https://crisrojas.com/notes/20200928121330.html)
 - [x] ~~Titles of navbar are shown on top of content when scrolling.
 Using empty text solves this but there's an empty header space~~ [View fix](https://crisrojas.com/notes/20200928121330.html)